 Making candles at home is very easy.
 You can purchase wax, or recycle old candles by melting down the old ones and salvaging the leftover wax.
-Essential oils can also be added either to the melted wax or the first time the candle is lit for a stronger scent.
+Essential oils can also be added to the melted wax once it has started to cool but has not fully set.

 - Candle wax flakes (I used soy)